+What?
 Sales Enablement is the iterative process providing salespeople with the right sales collateral to improve their performance and have a positive impact on sales efficiency.
 Depending on the organization the subject can be owned by Marketing, Sales or has its dedicated person, team, or even department.

+Why?
 Today’s environment is ruthlessly competitive and customers are highly demanding so actively seeking sales excellence has become a survival skill.
 Sales Enablement has positive impacts in different domains such as sales efficiency, up-sell, cross-sell, customer success, or Marketing and Sales alignment for example.

+How?
 A solid Sales Enablement strategy includes prior assessment and initiatives in regards to data leverage or content optimization.
 This strategy should be supported by sales productivity tools working on aspects such as content automation, customer relationship management, sales intelligence, or lead qualification among others.
 These technologies should be wisely assessed before being implemented, as they have to fit the organization to be effective.

 What is Sales Enablement?

 A quick definition of Sales Enablement

 Historically, the goal for salespeople is to increase sales and, with time, to find new ways to do so.
 To ensure prospects become customers is however no easy task, demands time preparing and presenting what the company has to offer and how this will meet the prospect’s needs.

 In this context, imagine a person is given a task and provided with a large display of resources to refer to in order to get this task completed: they will get it done quicker and more efficiently than someone who started from scratch.